sibgit/sibgit.github.io/exercises_advanced_topics.md

 3. The first thing you need to do before embarking on your quest is to **setup a remote repository** for your crew on [GitHub](https://github.com) or [GitLab](https://about.gitlab.com).
 You will use this as a shared remote repo to synchronize your local Git repos within the team.
    As you only need 1 remote for the entire team, proceed as follows:
-    * **One team member** should create a new **public** project/repo under their GitHub/GitLab user account.
+    * **One team member** should create a new **public repository** under their GitHub/GitLab user account.
 You can name it anything, e.g. `treasure-hunt`.
     * Once the repo is created, the owner of the repo must **give access** to the **other team members**, who must **accept the invitation** to join the new repo (you will in receive an email from GitHub, or you can check the notifications in your GitHub user account).
-    * :fire: **Hint:** for instructions on how to create a new repo on GitHub and how to give access to other people, please see the exercise 4 helper slides.
+    * :dart: **Hint:** for instructions on how to create a new repo on GitHub and how to give access to other people, please see the exercise 4 helper slides.
    <br>